rsksmart/RSKIPs/IPs/RSKIP690.md

 ```
 P2PKH        h
 P2WPKH       h                                       the same 20 bytes, different wrapper
-P2SH-P2WPKH  hash160(0014 ‖ h)                       the inner script is fixed by BIP49
+P2SH-P2WPKH  hash160(0014 ‖ h)                       the inner script is pinned by BIP49
 P2TR         x_only( lift_x(x_only(P)) + t·G )       where t = int(tagged_hash("TapTweak", x_only(P)))
 ```

 The taproot output key follows BIP341 with an empty merkle root, which is the single key case described by BIP86.

-`t` is the output of a hash, so it can in principle land outside the range of valid scalars.
-BIP341 requires failing in that case rather than reducing it, and this RSKIP requires the same: if `t` is not less than the order of the curve, the request is refunded and rejected with `UNSUPPORTED_DESTINATION_TYPE`, exactly as an unrecognised `addressType` would be.

-The probability is around 2^-127, so this branch is not expected to ever be taken.
-It is specified because the outcome reaches the receipts trie, and every node has to agree on it even for an input that never occurs.
+A public key for which the BIP341 tweak fails cannot produce a taproot address.
+The request is refunded and rejected with `UNSUPPORTED_ADDRESS_TYPE`.
+This branch is not expected to be taken, but its outcome reaches the receipts trie, so it is specified.

 ### Rejection reason

 `release_request_rejected` gains one value:

 ```
-UNSUPPORTED_DESTINATION_TYPE = 4
+UNSUPPORTED_ADDRESS_TYPE = 4
 ```

 It must be appended.
 The reason travels in event data and therefore reaches the receipts trie, so